NOTE – Military entries must enter here athletics.britisharmysport.com

 - Medical Details: By entering this event you agree to complete personal and medical information on the back of your race number and that this information can be passed to and used by the medical teams operating on the day.

 - Change of personal details: Should your postal address, email address or telephone number change after you have entered the race, you must contact the organisers.
-You can amend your entry online via FR Systems using the reference code you were sent when you entered the race.
+You can amend your entry online via FR Systems (www.entryhub.co.uk) using the password you were sent when you entered the race.
+It is your responsibility to make sure your details are correct and up to date.

 - Number Switching: You must not under any circumstances give your race number to anyone else (with the exception of points 2 and 3 under the Entry Fee Refunds/Exchanges section below).
 Amongst other potential problems, doing so may cause problems of identification for the event medical services in the case of accident or another medical condition/emergency.

-- Other modes of transport/pets: For reasons of safety, no wheelchairs/hand-cycles**, bicycles, roller skates, skateboards, scooters, pushchairs/buggies, stilts, dogs or other pets are allowed to participate or accompany runners, except for registered guide dogs.
-Please advise if you are a partially sighted runner and will be running with a guide. (**We are looking at the possibility of a wheelchair event and this rule will change if we are able to organise it)
+- Other modes of transport/pets: For reasons of safety, no wheelchairs/hand-cycles, bicycles, roller skates, skateboards, scooters, pushchairs/buggies, stilts, dogs or other pets are allowed to participate or accompany runners, except for registered guide dogs.
+Please advise if you are a partially sighted runner and will be running with a guide.
+If you are a wheelchair/hand-cycle athlete and would like the opportunity to participate please contact the organisers to discuss this via firstname.lastname@example.org

 - Finisher gifts: Only finishers will receive a medal and other finisher gifts.
 Please do not ask for more than one as this may deny another finisher from receiving theirs.